Careers for Math Majors

-When I was working toward my math and statistic degrees, I really learned how to solve problems, reason, and think logically and creatively.
-The program taught me how to analyze situations and problems and then apply those skills to real world business cases.
-I also learned programming, due to the same line of thinking, and started to work with computers.
+When I was working toward my math and statistics degrees, I really learned how to solve problems, reason, and think logically and creatively.
+The program taught me how to analyze situations and problems and then apply those skills to real-world business cases.
+I also learned programming and started to work with computers.

 How have these skills helped you at work?

 These skills have helped me greatly in my technical job as a sales engineer.
 I am able to analyze situations, grasp concepts quickly, and bring solutions to real-world problems that help people and companies flourish in their businesses and overall goals.

 Do you have any tips for math majors in terms of preparing for the workforce?

 The biggest advice I have for math majors is that they need to really focus on soft skills just as much as they do on technical skills.
 Learn as much about business as you can.
 The really successful math major is one who can take technical concepts and apply them to real-world situations to truly make a difference in the world.

 The more well-rounded you are, the more unique you are, thus increasing your opportunities.

 You can stay current on industry news and trends by joining a professional organization, subscribing to publications, and taking online courses.
 Read on to learn more about valuable resources for math students and professionals.